chef/chef-web-docs/content/saas/get_started.md

 1. On the workstation, run: `knife configure init`.
 1. This will prompt you with several questions:
-    * Enter the Chef Infra Server URL provided in the Starter Kit (Example: `mycompany-demo.saas.chef.io`)
+    * Enter the Chef Infra Server URL provided in the Starter Kit (Example: `mycompany-example.com.chef.io`)
-    * For the existing API username or clientname, enter the Super User account provided in the Starter Kit.
+    * For the existing API **username** or **clientname**, enter the Super User account provided in the Starter Kit.
-1. Copy the `pivotal.pem` file in the Starter Kit to the ~/.chef directory before running additional commands with Knife.
+1. Copy the `pivotal.pem` file in the Starter Kit to the `~/.chef` directory before running additional commands with Knife.

 The credentials file that gets created in the `~/.chef` directory looks like as shown in the following code snippet: